-Sustainability is a fundamental element
+Sustainability is a fundamental part of our offering

-Innovation to increase space efficiency
+Innovation for increased space efficiency

 The need for different types of logistics locations is increasing.
 Key logistics nodes will continue to be important, but more urban solutions are being demanded as tenants solve the last mile of delivery in an urban environment with more sustainable transportation such as bicycles or mini vehicles.